 These cats are well suited for a family.
 They are intelligent and very affectionate, not to mention very playful.
 They’re also curious little creatures and always found out checking things.
 The cats will go to the front door to greet visitors and be happy to engage in some playtime, just like dogs do.

 These cats are…

 Happy to be in your lap for as long as you want them there.
 You will always find them sitting next to you during your morning tea and following you to hang the washing out.
 Most Peterbalds will be highly vocal and often talk back to you in their kitty talk if you converse with them.
 But they’re not troublemakers or bothersome.
 Although these cats don’t cause problems, they prefer to be alone.
 They can adapt to dogs, but it may take some time.

 The Peterbald cats prefer…

-To eat small meals during the day to leave a bowl out with some biscuits in there so they can pick at it during the day when they want to.
-Cat treats tend to be full of salt so if you feed your cat treats be sure to limit them so they don’t end up getting too much salt in their diet.
+To eat small meals during the day, leave a bowl out with some biscuits so they can pick at it when they want to.
+Cat treats tend to be full of salt, so if you feed your cat treats, limit them so they don’t get too much salt.

-If you change food or feed them something they don’t like they will simply not eat it and go hungry this can be bad for the cat if they don’t eat for a certain period of time so be sure if you put something down for the cat to eat and it’s still there a few hours later take it away and put down something you know the cat likes.
+If you change food or feed them something they don’t like, they will not eat it and go hungry.
+This can be bad for the cat if they don’t eat for a certain period, so be sure if you put something down for the cat to eat and it’s still there a few hours later, take it away and put down something you know the cat likes.

-The Peterbald cat breed is not prone to too many health problems but they can develop a condition called Feline Ectodermal Dysplasia.
-You need to make sure you are purchasing from a proper breeder to lower the risk of this condition. feline ectodermal dysplasia can cause problems such as lactation problems and malformed teeth.
+The Peterbald cat breed is not prone to many health problems but can develop a condition called Feline Ectodermal Dysplasia.
+You need to ensure you purchase from a proper breeder to lower the risk of this condition.
+Feline ectodermal dysplasia can cause problems such as lactation problems and malformed teeth.